JadeSec/agent-gate/README.md

-# jadSEC – Security Gate Action for CI/CD
+# JadeSec – Security Gate Action for CI/CD

 **JadeSec – a security gate solution for CI/CD pipelines.**
 This GitHub Action sends the **full GitHub workflow context** to an external API for validation before allowing deployments or critical workflow steps.